b02k11/Docsify/document.md

 # List of Plugins
 In Docsify, plugins are additional JavaScript modules or extensions that extend the functionality of the documentation site.
 Plugins can be used to add new features, customize behavior, or integrate third-party tools seamlessly into Docsify.
 ## Zoom Image
+You can enable the zoom option by using the following plugin.
 ```
 <script src="//cdn.jsdelivr.net/npm/docsify/lib/plugins/zoom-image.min.js"></script>
 ```